-VICTORIA — The number of illicit drug overdose deaths dropped slightly for the second straight month in February in British Columbia, but the coroner’s service says the numbers are still much higher compared with a year ago.
+VICTORIA — The number of illicit drug overdose deaths dropped slightly for the second straight month in February in British Columbia, but the coroner's service said the numbers are still much higher compared when compared with a year ago.

 Between Jan.
 1 and Feb.
-28, the coroner reports a total of 219 illicit drug deaths, up from the 143 recorded in the first two months of 2016.
+28, the coroner reported a total of 219 illicit drug deaths, up from the 143 recorded in the first two months of 2016.

-Vancouver, Surrey and Kelowna reported the highest death rates since the start of the year.
+Vancouver, Surrey and Kelowna reported the highest death rates for that period.

 The provincial government declared a public health emergency last spring when drug deaths, including those linked to the powerful opioid fentanyl, began to spike.

 The coroner reported a record 922 deaths in 2016.